If we only let people see that we are living upon a truth,

 We expect, through these divine encounters, to be transformed and to be made more into the image and likeness of Christ.
 Most of us have come with the hope of growth in freedom from the world of sin and into union with God.
-Conversion is our desire and our goal.
+Conversion of life is our desire and our goal.

 Life with Others

 The rewards of life together are significant.
 Most of us have grown into deep friendships here, have found like-minded men committed to similar values, and have discovered a place of freedom where we can be ourselves, and where we experience what it means to be loved by others.

 Availability for God

 We find in this life freedom from many of the responsibilities that others bear.
 Because we share all things in common, we find an availability to be "men of the moment," responsive to the movements of the Spirit in the present age and the purposes of God in the world.

 Service to Others

 We offer ourselves in the service of Christ’s Church, and of the world that God has made.
 Religious life gives us opportunities to serve Christ, in meeting the needs of our brothers, our guests, and those we encounter outside.
 We come to serve, just as Christ did.